Red Dead Redemption 2 on PC: could it happen?

 Rumors kicked off in mid-October after the online retailer MediaMarkt listed a PC version of the game on its website, with a placeholder date of December 31, 2019.
 The listing has since been pulled, however.

-The firmest clues we have came after Rockstar released a mobile / tablet companion app alongside the new Red Dead game, mainly as a hub for viewing in-game stats, journal entries, and map locations (see image below).
+The firmest clues we have appeared when Rockstar released a mobile / tablet companion app alongside the new Red Dead game, mainly as a hub for viewing in-game stats, journal entries, and map locations (see image below).

 Some savvy data-mining, though, contained references to PC-quality graphics settings – shadow quality, grass rendering, and the like – as well as lines explicitly naming PC, such as 'PARAM_companionAutoConnectIpPC' or 'CommandIsPcVersion(void)'.
 You can see the full list on Rockstar Intel.

 There's also a reference to 'Oculus', which can only really refer to VR capability for the game.
-Given the option to play the entire game in an immersive first-person perspective, virtual reality would be a natural fit – and would be most at home on a dedicated Oculus or PC-bound headset.
+Given the option to play the entire game in an immersive first-person perspective, virtual reality would be a natural fit – and Red Dead 2 VR would be most at home on a dedicated Oculus or PC-bound headset.

 Red Dead Redemption 2: PC release date

 So when could Red Dead Redemption 2 come to PC?
-At this point Rockstar are unlikely to make an announcement before the end of 2018.
-If anything, an announcement in January could be a savvy move to keep up interest in the coming new year.
+At this point Rockstar is unlikely to make an announcement before the end of 2018.
+If anything, an announcement in January could be a savvy move to keep up interest in the new year.

-While 2010's Red Dead Redemption never came to PC, previous Rockstar games like GTA IV or GTA V both took around half a year to make the jump to PC after their initial console launch.
-So we could be looking at an April / May launch date this time around.
+While 2010's Red Dead Redemption never came to PC, previous Rockstar games like GTA IV or GTA V both took around six months to make the jump to PC after their initial console launch.
+So that means we could be looking at an April/May 2019 launch date this time around.

 Given the scale of the the open-world game, it's not wholly surprising for a PC port to follow a few months after – it takes a lot of work to get the game running on different systems.
 But the longer PC gamers have to wait, the less likely they are to maintain their anticipation.

-If the game gets delayed too long, it may end up competing with CD Projekt Red's similarly open-world Cyberpunk 2077, which is expected to release in early 2019 Sure, the open plains of Rockstar's Western seems a far way from a neon Blade Runner-esque dystopia, but gamers only have so much time on their hands and both developers are unlikely to want to be competing directly.
+And if the game gets delayed too long, it may end up competing with CD Projekt Red's similarly open-world Cyberpunk 2077, which is expected to release in early 2019.
+Sure, the open plains of Rockstar's Western seem a world away from a neon Blade Runner-esque dystopia – but gamers only have so much time on their hands, and both developers are unlikely to want to be competing directly.

 - Red Dead Redemption2 easter egg guide: where to find the best kept secrets